Is Sex in the Brain?

 It is now clear that sex hormones talk to brain chemicals to achieve a healthy libido.
 Sex hormones are intertwined with neurotransmitters, hence optimization of neurotransmitters and sex hormones are essential.

-Once the lab variants I established, your health practitioner would be in the position to balance the neurological and hormonal imbalances naturally or with pharmaceutical interventions such as bioidentical hormone replacement therapy.
+Once the lab variants are established, your health practitioner would be in the position to balance the neurological and hormonal imbalances naturally or with pharmaceutical interventions such as bioidentical hormone replacement therapy.

 Scroll to Top